mlndz28/mysql-rest-api/README.md

 If you don't want to put all the arguments via command-line, you can use a configuration file.
 This is useful for scripting.

-The configuration files must have a .json extension and must the same keys of the next object:
+The configuration files must be a JSON file with this structure:

 ~~~json
 {